Modern-Modpacks/kjspkg/README.md

         "versions": [<Version key numbers (see the numbers in parentheses in the table below).
 Can contain multiple numbers>], "modloaders": [<Modloaders ("fabric"/"forge", "fabric" will for quilt as well)>.
 Can contain multiple modloaders], "dependencies": [<Package names that your package depends on, blank if none.
-To depend on mods add "mod:" before the mod id>], "incompatibilities": [<Package names that your package is incompatible with, blank if none>] }
+To depend on mods add "mod:" before the mod id>], "incompatibilities": [<Package names that your package is incompatible with, blank if none.
+Incompatible mods are also supported (use the same syntax)>]
+    }
     ```